cwimmer/project-cart/README.md

 ![Project Cart Rendering](IMG/project-cart-overall-2.png)

-Please use the latest released version on the right.
+Please use the [latest released version](https://github.com/cwimmer/project-cart/tree/v3) on the right.
 The main branch might have partial changes committed.

+[comment]: #TODO: (Always update the release tag here when doing a release.)

 # Summary